Digital-Back-Office/dataflow-learn/src/content/docs/workspace/studio/environments.md

 ###  **Build & Approval Process**

 1. After clicking **Build**, your environment is queued for build on backend servers
+2. During building the environments's will be in "In Progress" state and during this time it will be unusable until the build completes.
 2. If the build is successful, it moves to **Draft** state
 3. From **Draft**, you can: